The Freedom of Minimalism

 Is Tiny House Living actually a viable solution?
 Part 2

-Interior of a tiny house, living area, very white with light wood.
+Interior of a tiny house, living area, very white with light wood, A-frame.

 Photo by Andrea Davis on Unsplash.

 In my last article, I told you about my family’s growing interest in tiny houses.
-I’ve been pursuing buying or building a tiny house in our area, but I’ve run into many roadblocks.
+I’ve been pursuing buying or building a tiny house in our area, but I’ve encountered many roadblocks.
 I want to provide a few clarifications: first, tiny can be defined as anything under 700 square feet.
-What we really want is a house under 1000 square feet, which could also be classified as a small house.
+We want a house under 1000 square feet, which could also be classified as just a small house.
 Second, we are not looking to be mobile.
-Some tiny house owners want to tow their house and use it for traveling.
+Some tiny house owners want to tow and use their houses for traveling.
 We want to build it on a foundation.
 Third, we are not looking to be off the grid – we want electricity and plumbing.
 Last, we want to do this 100% legally, and that’s where the biggest roadblocks have been.

-House at River Ridge Escapes, green and brown, photo by me.
+House at River Ridge Escapes, green and brown, photo by Marie Cullis.

-House at River Ridge Escapes, photo by me.
+House at River Ridge Escapes, photo by Marie Cullis.

 Where can you put a tiny house?

 Though I’m in Tennessee, I want to share my experience because I suspect it is typical of many regions of the United States.
-I found it very confusing to figure out what you can build and where you can build.
+It is confusing to figure out what and where you are allowed to build.
 If you watch popular tiny house TV shows, they make it seem like you can just park one anywhere.
 But I’m afraid that that’s just not true.
 There are many details, ordinances, and regulations.
-When I started the process, I didn’t even know how to find the information.
+I didn’t know how to find the information at the beginning of the process.
 Even now I’m certainly no expert, but I wanted to share my experience in hopes that it helps others navigate the same process.

 Well, kind of.
 I can buy a tiny house and park it in my backyard tomorrow.
 But I cannot legally reside in it full-time.

-Dining room of a tiny house, photo by me.
+Dining room of a tiny house, photo by Marie Cullis.

 Zoning: County, or City?

 Though I thought real estate agents would be most knowledgeable in zoning laws, they often referred me to the county and city zoning offices to find out for myself.
 I called both zoning offices multiple times over several months and left messages and I’ve never received a return call from either.
-I was going to have to take a day off from work to visit the offices in person, but I never even got that far.
+I planned to take a day off from work to visit the offices in person, but I never even got that far.

 Eventually, I figured out that zoning is different in the county versus the city; that sections of each have their own zoning regulations; and that individual subdivisions within the city and county often have their own restrictions.
 Each of these has requirements about minimum square footage, lot size, foundation type, home shape (to prevent mobile homes), etc. Many of these rules are created as safety regulations, but some were created simply to keep poor people out of certain neighborhoods.